Health Benefits Of Clove Essential Oil: The Maluku Islands, Indonesia

 The strong analgesic and antiseptic properties make clove essential oil ideal for oral use.
 The oil is often included as an active ingredient in toothpastes and other dental products because of this.
 It can easily be applied to a cotton swab (4-5 drops) and gently rubbed onto the affected tooth to help relieve the pain.

-However, the oil also helps to kill off any germs and bacteria that may linger in your mouth and cause infections or worsen your pain and can be used as a natural mouthwash or in the process of oil pulling to help treat this.
+However, the oil also helps to kill off the germs and the lingering bacteria in your mouth and cause infections or worsen your pain and can be used as a natural mouthwash or in the process of oil pulling to help treat this.
 It’ll also eliminate bad breath very effectively and should be used with Tea Tree Oil to help strengthen its healing and freshening effects.

-With regards to teething and using the oil on young children – we always recommend consulting a doctor or dentist before doing so, as the oil can have adverse effects on children under the age of 8.
-That’s not to say that a applying a very small amount (1-2 drops at most) to the affected area will have immediate adverse effects on a young child – but regular use and larger dosages are not advisable.
+With regards to teething and using the oil on young children – we always recommend consulting a doctor or dentist before doing so, as the oil can have adverse effects on children under eight years old.
+That’s not to say that applying a very small amount (1-2 drops at most) to the affected area will have immediate adverse effects on a young child – but regular use and larger dosages are not advisable.

 That being said, the same analgesic properties in the oil that help to relieve toothache, can ease the pain involved with the teething process and keep your child’s mouth clean and fresh.
 But be cautious when using the oil for teething, rather than put your child’s health at risk.